isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/map-editor-create-map.md

     If your administrator has configured automatic file name based on UUID setting, then you will not see the option to specify the file name.
 A UUID-based file name is automatically assigned to the file.

     If the file naming option is available, then also the name is automatically suggested based on the Title of your map.
-If you want to manually specify the map file name, then ensure that the file name does not contain any spaces, apostrophe, or braces and ends with .ditamap.
+If you want to manually specify the map file name, then ensure that the file name does not contain any spaces, apostrophe, or braces and ends with `.ditamap`.

 1. Click **Create**.